 California Science Test (CAST)

-The California Science Test (CAST) is an online test based on the California Next Generation Science Standards (NGSS).
-All local educational agencies (LEAs) with eligible students in grades five and eight will administer a pilot CAST.
-LEAs with eligible students in high school (i.e., students in grades ten, eleven, or twelve) will be pre-selected and only one grade will participate in the spring 2017 pilot.
-The CAST pilot uses the current California Assessment of Student Performance and Progress test delivery system and will only be administered online.
-Students will not receive scores for the pilot test; however, student participation data will be collected and reported for accountability.
+The California Science Test (CAST) is an online assessment based on the California Next Generation Science Standards (NGSS).
+All local educational agencies (LEAs) with eligible students in grades five and eight and in high school will administer the CAST field test.
+(Additional information about high school grade assignments is forthcoming.)
+The CAST field test uses the current California Assessment of Student Performance and Progress (CAASPP) test delivery system and will be only administered online.
+Students will not receive scores for the field test; however, student participation data will be collected and reported for accountability.

-Who takes the CAST pilot?
-Participation in the CAST pilot is required for all students in grades five and eight, and for the pre-selected high school grades with the exception of eligible students who will take the California Alternate Assessment for Science pilot.
+Who takes the CAST field test?
+Participation in the CAST field test is required for all students in grades five and eight, and high school with the exception of eligible students who will take the second California Alternate Assessment for Science pilot.

-- Online Test Administration Manual for CAASPP Testing—Entire manual (Updated 03/22/17.)
+- Online Test Administration Manual for CAASPP Testing—This manual is forthcoming.

 Science Reference Tools:

 The CAST field test assessments for grade eight and high school include a periodic table and a reference list of formulas that students may access during online testing as universal tools.
 The reference list provides all formulas that a student may need to use in responding to a test item; however, it does not imply that the student will receive a specific item type.
 The purpose of the reference tools is to signal that students do not need to memorize what is on the sheets and to ensure that students have equal access to the tools during testing.
 These reference tools are not meant to guide instruction.

 In addition, these grade-level reference materials may be printed and used as non-embedded designated support for the CAST.
 See the Printing Enlarged Science Reference Tools quick start guide if the student requires the science reference tools to be enlarged and printed on 11x17 paper by the test administrator.